TaraRhoseyn/kicks_ecomm_store/README.md

 ## Testing

-Please see the [seperate testing markdown](https://github.com/TaraRhoseyn/CI_MS4_Kicks/blob/main/docs/testing.md) file for details of testing.
+Please see the [separate testing markdown](https://github.com/TaraRhoseyn/CI_MS4_Kicks/blob/main/docs/testing.md) file for details of testing.

 All files pass all code validation.
 User stories have been tested.
-All apps passing all unit tests.
+All apps pass all unit tests.

 ### Testing user stories